dividedmind/statistics-done-wrong/regression.rst

    distributed between zero and one when there is no true effect, regardless of your sample size.
 If you wait long enough you will always find a *p* value arbitrarily close to zero.

+.. [#girls] This gets more complicated when you think about it.
+The gender of a child is determined by its father's genetic contributions.
+Handsome men might favor having more daughters, but their daughters wouldn't be able to influence the gender ratio of the next generation.